 When making purchase decisions, customers consider more than just the price; they conduct a thorough evaluation of the benefits and costs associated with each available product.
 They compare these factors before selecting the option that offers the best overall value.
 Therefore, when setting prices, businesses must also assess the perceived value of their products by analyzing the benefits and costs from the customers' perspective.
 This ensures that pricing aligns with customer expectations and enhances competitiveness in the market (Guo, 2022).
-Businesses can examine the perceived value of products from the customer's point of view by using BDA to obtain greater insights into customer satisfaction and market competitiveness by using BDA to customize their pricing strategies to meet client expectations.
+Businesses can examine the perceived value of products from the customer's point of view by using BDA to obtain greater insights into customer preferences.
+Businesses can optimize price points that are in line with customer satisfaction and market competitiveness by using BDA to customize their pricing strategies to meet client expectations.